Hull Turf logo

 Apply Finishing Touches for a Professional Finish

-1. Brush the Grass: To achieve a professional and inviting appearance, use a power broom or a stiff-bristled broom to brush the grass fibers against the grain.
-This technique lifts the fibers, enhancing the natural look of your installation.
+1. Brush the Grass: To achieve a professional and inviting appearance, use a power broom or a stiff-bristled broom to lift the fibers.
+This technique lifts the fibers, enhancing the quality of your installation.

 Each box represents a step in the finishing process.
 Follow the arrows to see the order of tasks needed to achieve a polished and professional look for your artificial grass.